What Is Vivarin?

 How Does the Caffeine in Supplements Like Vivarin Affect the Body?

 Writing for Examine.com, Chad Zow explains that caffeine is the most widely used psychoactive substance in the world, since it provides the body with a temporary jolt of wakefulness.
-But, exactly how does it accomplish this?

-Without going into unnecessary detail, caffeine works by blocking the chemical adenosine from attaching to the A1 receptor in the brain, which is responsible for relaxing muscles and making you feel sleepy.
+Caffeine works by blocking the chemical adenosine from attaching to the A1 receptor in the brain, which is responsible for relaxing muscles and making you feel sleepy.
 To a lesser extent, caffeine also binds to A2A receptors and causes your body to release feel-good chemicals like dopamine and glutamate.